TTy32/ss/README.md

 ## ss

-ss without any options displays all the command line options.
+ss without any options displays all the available command line options.

 ## ss createconfig